Categories:Baking Hints & Tips Condiments - Sauces - Butters - Relishes - Jam and Jelly Recipe Grapes Herbs, Spices and Seasoning Hints & Tips

 Verjus – The “Wine Friendly” Condiment

 Verjus (pronounced vair-ZHOO), sometimes spelled verjuice, is a French term that when translated into English mean “green juice.”
 It is a medieval condiment that was once a staple of French provincial cooking and is now enjoying a worldwide revival.
-In medieval times the term verjus could refer to the juice of a variety of unripe fruit – from grapes to plums.
+In medieval times the term could refer to the juice of a variety of unripe fruit – from grapes to plums.

 Today, Verjus is made from semi-ripe and unfermented wine grapes.
 The grapes are hand-picked from the vine during a period called veraison (when the grapes change in color and the berries begin to soften enough to press).
 Grapes are thinned to reduce the crop load in our vineyard.
 The thinned grapes are high in acid and low in sugar.
 Sugars at this harvest can range between 13 and 15 brix.
 In Oregon, veraison occurs sometime in mid August.

 After opening the bottle, store verjus in the refrigerator, where it will keep for several months.
 For longer storage, pour it into ice-cube trays and freeze.
-In fact, when I purchase a bottle of verjus, I always store it in the refrigerator (unopened or opended).
+In fact, when I purchase a bottle of verjus, I always store it in the refrigerator (unopened or opened).
 This is because it is very hard to completely stop the fermentation process when making verjus.

-Check out Linda’s delicious Verjus-Mint Sorbet.
+Check out Linda’s delicious sorbet recipe using this condiment.

-Verjus, just click on the green link.
+If you would like to purchase some Verjus, just click on the green link.